 Sister Mary Inez Hernandez, P.B.V.M.

-A sister of the Presentation of the Blessed Virgin Mary, Sister Inez taught me Spanish for three years, encouraging me to expand my language studies to French and German.
+A sister of the Presentation of the Blessed Virgin Mary, Sister Inez taught me Spanish for three years, encouraging me to expand my language studies to French, Italian, and German.

 She nurtured our minds and brought Mexican culture into the classroom with your cooking classes, patiently nudging us along when we forgot how to conjugate a verb or add an ingredient to our chiles rellenos.
 With her green thumb and a dose of determination, she could bring the most forlorn plant back to life or give hope to prisoners at Elmwood Jail, where she led Bible studies and taught reading and writing.

 After she retired, we worked together for the Diocese of San Jose in the Hispanic Ministry Office, often teaming up to translate documents.
 I had just become engaged, and in our spare time, we talked about faith and marriage and family.
 I will always treasure her laughter and her wisdom.